 We All Have a Life Purpose

-Don’t feel bad if you are skeptical about life purpose.
-I know many who scoff at it or just plain mock it.
+Don’t feel bad if you are skeptical about the concept of life purpose.
+Many who scoff at it or just plain mock it.
 That includes me in my foolish youth.
-I was a serious person with serious plans back then.
-I was too intellectual to think about what really mattered – hint: happiness, inner peace, compassion, serving others – and too logical for my own good so processing something like a “life purpose” seemed like a big waste of time to the younger me.
+I was a serious woman with serious plans back then.
+I was too “intellectual” to even consider what really mattered – hint: happiness, inner peace, compassion, serving others – and too logical for my own good so I promise you that processing something like a “life purpose” seemed like a big waste of time to the younger me.

 I would argue no. Absolutely, positively, without a shadow of a doubt, no.